VincentLu91/airplanes_or_cars/README.md

 ## How to use the data app

-Upload an image (has to be size 224*224*3) or drag and drop it to the file picker:
+Upload an image or drag and drop it to the file picker:

 ![martymcfly](https://user-images.githubusercontent.com/3411100/86633685-f686f880-bf9e-11ea-94d3-45607d88d644.png)